 Outside of work, Mark enjoys spending his time working on woodworking projects.

 Brenda joined the Via team in 2017 as a driver.
-Before moving into the Operations Supervisor role, Brenda also served as a dispatcher and office coordinator.
+Before moving into the Operations Manager role, she served as a dispatcher and office coordinator.
 She enjoys working with people with disabilities, and she loves that Via values its employees.

-In late 2021, Brenda received Community Transportation Supervisor certification.
-Brenda takes pride in her work and is always looking for ways to grow professionally.
+Brenda is a certified Community Transportation Manager and takes pride in her work.
+She is always looking for ways to grow professionally.
 If she has any free time at work, she’s focused on learning advanced Excel skills.

 To Brenda, mobility means freedom and independence.